tombenke/axon-go/axon-function-js/README.md

     // Parse the JSON format string of the input message input = JSON.parse(message)

-    // Create random values it it were measured temperature = 20. + Math.random() * 2
+    // Create random values like if it were measured temperature = 20. + Math.random() * 2
     humidity = 55. + Math.random() * 3